-The Global Health Film Festival believes that film has the power to communicate stories, to stir emotions, to inspire, to encourage action and to redress inequities in health.
-The primary objective of the Festival is to use film, animation and immersive media as a catalyst for discussion and change on global health issues.
+The Global Health Film Festival uses film, animation and immersive media as a catalyst for discussion and change on global health issues.

-We invite film submissions of short (25 minutes or less) and feature (over 25 minutes) length on any global health topic.
-Global health topics may include LGBT rights, maternal and neonatal health, healthy ageing, mental health, refugee health, climate change, emerging infections, communicable diseases and non-communicable diseases.
+We invite film submissions of short (25 minutes or less) and feature (over 25 minutes) length on any global health topic including LGBT rights, maternal and neonatal health, healthy ageing, mental health, refugee health, climate change, emerging infections, communicable diseases and non-communicable diseases.

 Planetary Health Film Prize

 Films that highlight planetary health - an emerging interdisciplinary field that focuses on the human health impacts of humanity’s vast and accelerating transformation of Earth’s natural systems.